“Crypto assets as a class is moving from unproductive asset to a productive asset.” – Tim Ogilvie, Staked

 Work tokens represent a combination of staking aligned with the ability to perform work or provide resources to the network.
-Such work or resources can include transcoding, storage, data and computational resources provision.
+Such work or resources can include transcoding, storage, data, and computational resources provision.
 A work or resource provider earns fees in the form of inflation rewards and/or fees in return for its work.

 This creates a blockchain-powered marketplace connecting supply (transcoding, storage, data extraction, computation) with demand.
-Most of these have relatively high inflation rates as incentive to bring supply to the network and accommodate future scaling.
+Most of these have relatively high inflation rates as an incentive to bring supply to the network and accommodate future scaling.

 Operating an Oracle (Trusted Interface), token holders can also earn rewards by acting as a trusted data provider.
-In this case data acts as a resource being provided in a trusted fashion.
+In this case, data acts as a resource being provided in a trusted fashion.

-· Examples (in development): FOAM, Filecoin, Flyingcarpet
+· In development): FOAM, Filecoin, Flyingcarpet

 · “Old world example: Betting Bureau, Weather Stations, Yahoo Finance

 Crypto asset lending usually takes place when a short seller or margin trader borrows funds for a relatively short period of time at a certain interest rate.
 There exist institutional off-chain lenders like Genesis Capital, which for now capture the most lending volume, representing however a counterparty risk.
 If one wants to lend or borrow in a trustless way, this is possible to do it on-chain via smart contracts using such protocols as Dharma, dYdX, etc.